conduition/conduition.io/source/_posts/fast-slh-dsa.md

 - What are the performance effects of load-balancing bulk keygen/verification across multiple devices?
 - How effective is Vulkan at parallelizing the SHA3 parameter sets?
 How does it compare to SHA3 hardware acceleration?
 - How do ML-DSA and other post-quantum signature schemes fare when parallelized in a similar way?
 Does massive parallelization with Vulkan make SLH-DSA more competitive in the post-quantum landscape, or is it a rising tide that raises all ships?

-## Next Time

-Every optimization I've shown in this article has been totally compliant with [the NIST FIPS-205 specification](https://csrc.nist.gov/pubs/fips/205/ipd)...
-But my next writeup on this subject will dive into optimizations which would break FIPS-205 compatibility.

-Can significant performance gains be realized if we are willing to deviate from the FIPS specification?
-Can we make SLH-DSA signatures smaller?
-How small, exactly?

-More to come...